 Justin Lin ⟔

-When it comes to gaming on Mac, you have a few options to play non-Mac native games ranging from translation layers like Wine/Crossover to streaming services like Parsec (self-hosted) and GeForce Now (cloud-hosted).
-Here’s a comparison of the options:
+When it comes to playing non-Mac games from a Mac, there’s a few options ranging from translation or emulation layers like Whisky and Crossover to streaming services like Parsec (self-hosted) and GeForce Now (cloud-hosted).
+Here’s a comparison between options:

 LatencyQualityGamesCost